-There are some books that are particularly poignant at certain moments in our lives.
-They're the coming-of-age stories we turn to for insights on life, love, and loss at pivotal moments of transition and self-discovery.
-While the phrase "coming-of-age" probably conjures up images of rebellious teenagers, contrary to popular belief, the genre isn't limited to readers under thirty.
-Just as Louisa May Alcott's Little Women and Harper Lee's To Kill a Mockingbird are timeless tomes for teens, and Sylvia Plath's The Bell Jar and Mary Gaitskill's Bad Behavior are must-reads for twenty-somethings, these are the books that belong on every 30-something's bookshelf.
+Some books are particularly poignant at certain moments in our lives.
+They're the coming-of-age stories we turn to for insights on life, love, and loss at pivotal moments.
+While the phrase "coming-of-age" probably conjures up images of rebellious teenagers, contrary to popular belief, the genre isn't limited to readers under 30.
+Just as Louisa May Alcott's Little Women and Harper Lee's To Kill a Mockingbird are timeless tomes for teens, and Sylvia Plath's The Bell Jar and Mary Gaitskill's Bad Behavior are must-reads for 20-somethings, these are the books that belong on every 30-something's bookshelf.

 Reading Nora Ephron's laugh-out-loud funny, tell-it-like-it-is honest, surprisingly moving book should be considered a rite of passage for every woman in her thirties.

 Ariel Levy's profound memoir about love, loss, and finding your path in life will have you laughing, crying, and nodding in agreement.